simonw/datasette/docs/plugin_hooks.rst

     The Click command group for the ``datasette publish`` subcommand

 This hook allows you to create new providers for the ``datasette publish`` command.
-Datasette uses this hook internally to implement the default ``now`` and ``heroku`` subcommands, so you can read
+Datasette uses this hook internally to implement the default ``cloudrun`` and ``heroku`` subcommands, so you can read
 `their source <https://github.com/simonw/datasette/tree/main/datasette/publish>`_
 to see examples of this hook in action.